 There is so much to love about King.
 I love the trees and garden; I love that the 6th graders are on the hill a bit separate from the bigger kids; All the teachers are intelligent and invested.
 A lot of the learning is project-based clever and stimulating and multi-disciplinary too where the different subjects & teachers feed into one big assignment.
 This is all GREAT -- in groups individually...creative engagement that requires imagination and care.
 Love it!
 My only issue -- and it is a big one -- is the demolition of the accelerated math track.
 King has opted to no longer offer Algebra in 7th grade and Geometry in 8th grade.
 For kids in the GAT who could swing the advanced subject matter the fact that the accelerated math path has been erased (in alleged compliance with the Common Core) is infuriating.
 Maybe with enough parent protest they will reinstate what they formerly offered.
 On balance I think TSK is an excellent understanding middle school.
 I'm just disappointed by the loss of a true (not just "taught faster") accelerated math program where mathematically-inclined kids who are ready for more challenge are being told to slow down and 'wait.'

 Thomas Starr King Middle School Film And Media Magnet is a public middle school in Los Angeles.
-The principal of Thomas Starr King Middle School Film And Media Magnet is Mark Naulls, who can be contacted at email@example.com.
-1,517 students go to Thomas Starr King Middle School Film And Media Magnet and identify primarily as Filipino; Hispanic; and Black, non-Hispanic.
+The principal of Thomas Starr King Middle School Film And Media Magnet is Mark Naulls, whose e-mail is firstname.lastname@example.org.
+1,517 students attend Thomas Starr King Middle School Film And Media Magnet and are mostly Filipino; Hispanic; and Black, non-Hispanic.
 9% of the Thomas Starr King Middle School Film And Media Magnet students are "limited in English proficiency."
-70% of the 1,517 students here are paying reduced lunch prices.
-The ratio of students to teachers at Thomas Starr King Middle School Film And Media Magnet is 19:1.
+70% of the 1,517 students here have subsidized lunches.
+The student to teacher ratio at Thomas Starr King Middle School Film And Media Magnet is 19:1.
 Canyon Oaks School is one of the nearest middle schools.